Gunnebo House

 Gunnebo House (Swedish: Gunnebo slott) is a mansion located outside Gothenburg, in Mölndal Municipality, Sweden.
+The main building, the garden facilities, the park and a larger outdoor area, were registered as a building monument and protected as a nature reserve in 1949.

 History

 The estate consists of a main building from the end of the 18th century, built by merchant John Hall, and drawn by city architect Carl Wilhelm Carlberg in a Neoclassical architecture.
 All drawings and design plans are kept and through these, reconstructions and renovations of buildings and gardens are undergoing since the 1990s.
 Today, Gunnebo is one of Sweden's most complete 18th century estates.

 After the death of Jon Hall in 1802, the House went to his son John Hall Junior.
 The son lost the family's trading business due to the recession during the Napoleonic wars and the family sold Gunnebo and all furnishings.
 The last private owner, baroness Hilda Sparre, died in 1948.
 The 18th century interior was recreated in the 1950s, when Mölndal Municipality bought the estate.
 Several original furniture have been brought back to Gunnebo during the 20th century.
 Today the House is a museum and a recreated 18th century home.

 Gunnebo has one of Sweden's finest and best preserved Baroque gardens.
 Surrounding these is a landscape garden between the lakes Stensjön and Rådasjön.
 The estate is a cultural reserve since 2003 and the main building is listed since 1963.